duffcon/SimpleAspNetMVC/README.md

 ```
  <input type="button" value="Click"/>
 ```
-And perform an Action in a controller.
+Buttons can link to an action in a controller.
 ```
 onclick="location.href='@Url.Action("SomeAction", "SomeController", new {param1 = x, param2 = x, ...)'"
 ```